Forced-Focus Contracts: Selling What You Think

 The Unmeasured Cost

-The 340% productivity gain is real.
-The cognitive damage is also real.
-No corporate study has ever measured both simultaneously because the study design would require acknowledging that the product being optimized is also the product being damaged.
+No corporate study has ever measured productivity gains and cognitive damage simultaneously.
+The study design would require acknowledging that the product being optimized is also the product being damaged.
 The data exists in fragments — productivity metrics in one database, medical records in another — and the gap between those databases is maintained with the same precision as the productivity gains themselves.
+Someone at Cognitive Load Pricing ran the numbers once.
+Their access was revoked within the hour.